A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 The definition of the perturbation space $\W$ depends on the choice of a Riemannian metric $g$ on $X$.
 In the following proposition we shall write $\W_g$ to signify this dependence.
-Furthermore, the Riemannian metric also undergoes in the definition of the moduli space $M^w_0(\bfomega)$ via the perturbed anti-selfduality equations, depending on the Riemannian metric.
+Furthermore, the Riemannian metric also goes into the definition of the moduli space $M^w_0(\bfomega)$ via the perturbed anti-self-duality equations, depending on the Riemannian metric.
 To express this we shall write $n_o(\bfomega,g)$ for the number defined above.

-\begin{proposition} Let $g, g'$ be Riemannian metrics on $X$ and suppose perturbations $\bfomega \in \W_g$, $\bfomega' \in \W_{g'}$ are chosen such that the conclusion of Proposition \ref{our moduli space perturbed} holds in each case.
+\begin{proposition} Let $g, g'$ be Riemannian metrics on $X$ and suppose perturbations $\bfomega \in \W_g$, $\bfomega' \in \W_{g'}$ are chosen so that the conclusion of Proposition \ref{our moduli space perturbed} holds in each case.
 Then we have

-\end{proposition} \begin{remark} This number is therefore independent of the underlying Riemannian metric on $X$ and the chosen perturbation.
-It only depends on the topology of the smooth manifold $X$ and the cohomology class $w$ (determining the bundle $E \to X$ which defines the moduli space) and a choice of orientation $o$.
-It is therefore convenient to denote this number by $n_{w,o}(X)$. \end{remark}